 Having a positive mindset also means instead of saying, ‘I don’t know how to do that’ you can say, ‘I don’t know how to do that…yet’.
 I have often found myself in a workplace situation where I felt like a fish out of water.
 Instead of focusing on what I didn’t know, I would choose to look at the situation as a chance to grow my knowledge or skillset.
 And each time, that’s exactly what I did.
 I learned about everything from drafting a budget and managing a team just by saying yes.
 Over time, my bosses and peers came to see me as someone who was always up for a challenge, instead of someone who wasn’t quite ready for the task.

 You’ll be someone others seek out

-Once you’re known as a proactive problem solver, you’ll be a person that others come to when they need help, and this can give you a chance to show off your skills or impress your boss that you might not have otherwise had.
+Once you’re known as a proactive problem solver, you’ll be a person that others come to when they need help.
+This can give you a chance to show off your skills or impress your boss that you might not have otherwise had.